Wilson's School: Sport

-The school's main sport is association football.
+The school's main sport is association football, in which they have a rivalry with neighbouring Sutton Grammar School.

 Rugby union was first introduced to the school in 1886, although it has not been continuously played since then.
 It was revived in 1921, in the 1960s and 1980s, and has continued since a further revival in the mid-1990s.
 Rugby teams in all year groups compete against a range of local schools.
 The teams often participate in sevens tournaments.
 Wilson's has produced a number of Surrey players and has close contact with local clubs such as Sutton & Epsom and Warlingham.

 Since 2019, the school has been included in The Cricketer magazine’s Top 100 Schools for cricket.

 During the summer term, the school partakes in track and field events; these include 100 m to 1500 m races, hurdles, javelin, shot put, long jump, high jump, triple jump and discus.

 The school was designated an Academy School by Badminton England in February 2006.
 The school is home for the Chadacre Badminton club.

 The under-19s table tennis team was ranked fourth nationally, having won the Surrey Cup and the National Schools Area Tournament, and being runners up in the National Regional Tournament.